open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-policy-framework.md

 weight: 4
 ---

-After the hub and klusterlet are installed, you can install the policy framework components to the hub and the managed clusters.
+After the cluster manager and klusterlet are installed, you can install the policy framework components to the hub and the managed clusters.

 <!-- spellchecker-disable -->